Continuing Education Activity

 Daptomycin is pregnancy category B; however, there is still limited information available on the use of daptomycin during pregnancy.
-Case reports describe the successful use of daptomycin during second and third trimesters of pregnancy.
+Case reports describe the successful use of daptomycin during the second and third trimesters of pregnancy.
 Additionally, animal reproductive studies have not yet determined any evidence of fetal harm from maternal use of daptomycin.
 Nevertheless, a risk-benefit analysis should be conducted before initiating daptomycin in pregnant patients.

-Reduced renal function can lead to accumulation of daptomycin, thereby increasing the risk of adverse effects.
-Dose adjustments are necessary for patients with a creatinine clearance less than 30 mL/min, including patients receiving hemodialysis or continuous ambulatory peritoneal dialysis (CAPD).
+Reduced renal function can lead to the accumulation of daptomycin, thereby increasing the risk of adverse effects.
+Dose adjustments are necessary for patients with a creatinine clearance of less than 30 mL/min, including patients receiving hemodialysis or continuous ambulatory peritoneal dialysis (CAPD).
 It is recommended that renal function and creatinine phosphokinase (CPK) levels be monitored multiple times a week in patients with renal impairment.

 Patients receiving daptomycin therapy should be monitored to ensure the safe administration of the medication.
-Baseline renal function tests are recommended to assess the presence of renal impairment and the necessity of dosage adjustments.
+Baseline renal function tests are recommended to assess renal impairment and the necessity of dosage adjustments.
 Additionally, recommendations are that clinicians obtain baseline creatinine phosphokinase (CPK) levels in patients requiring treatment for greater than one week.
 After that, the CPK requires monitoring at least once-weekly.
 More frequent monitoring of CPK is necessary for patients with current or prior statin therapy, an unexplained elevation in CPK, or renal impairment.

-Patients should also have monitoring for muscle pain or weakness, new-onset or worsening peripheral neuropathy, and signs or symptoms of eosinophilic pneumonia.
+Patients should also receive monitoring for muscle pain or weakness, new-onset or worsening peripheral neuropathy, and signs or symptoms of eosinophilic pneumonia.
 Furthermore, patients who develop diarrhea should have testing for C. difficile infection.